MukeshTheAnalyst/PizzaRio_Business_Analysis/README.md

-# 🍕 PizzaRio Analytics: Building a Scalable Data System for a Small Business
+# 🍕 PizzaRio Analytics: Building a Scalable Data Pipeline for a Small Business
 **From Raw Excel Files to a Fully Normalized SQL Database and Interactive Power BI Dashboards**

 ## 📄 Project Summary